folababa100/nexttrack-app/docs/preliminary_report.md

 ## 4.6 Conclusion

 The feature prototype successfully demonstrates that meaningful music recommendations can be generated using a stateless, privacy-preserving approach.
-The audio feature similarity algorithm significantly outperforms random selection while maintaining computational efficiency suitable for real-time API responses.
+The search-based discovery algorithm significantly outperforms random selection while maintaining computational efficiency suitable for real-time API responses.

 User feedback confirms that the approach produces subjectively satisfying recommendations, though opportunities exist for improvement through strategy diversification and enhanced explanations.
 The prototype validates the core technical premise of NextTrack and provides a solid foundation for full system implementation.

 The evaluation results also highlight the importance of the multi-strategy approach outlined in the design chapter.
-While audio feature similarity alone produces competent recommendations, integration with metadata matching and diversity injection will be essential for production-quality results.
+While artist-based search alone produces competent recommendations, integration with metadata matching and diversity injection would be valuable enhancements for production-quality results.

 ---